jesse-wei/COMP311-circuits/README.md

 Use [Digital](https://github.com/hneemann/Digital), an awesome circuit creation & simulation program made by [hneemann](https://github.com/hneemann/), to open and run simulations on `.dig` files.

-Here is the download link for Digital (from the Digital repo above).
+Here's the download link for Digital (from the Digital repo above).
 This is not my software.

 [![Download](Download.svg)](https://github.com/hneemann/Digital/releases/latest/download/Digital.zip)

 For advice on running the program, see the [wiki](https://github.com/jesse-wei/COMP311-circuits/wiki/How-to-run-Digital).
-For documentation, go to the [Digital repo](https://github.com/hneemann/Digital) or click the `Help` button in Digital.
+Here's [documentation](https://github.com/hneemann/Digital/releases/download/v0.29/Doc_English.pdf) from the [Digital repo](https://github.com/hneemann/Digital).
+You can also access it by clicking the `Help` button in Digital.

 # Definitions